 |Nurse Samantha McNeely (f)|

 Samantha studied Adult Nursing at the University of Huddersfield and qualified in 2005.
 She has a background in Accident and Emergency care which is where she started her nursing career until 2010.
 Samantha joined the practice in 2008 as a Junior Practice Nurse.
 She has done Diploma's in Contraception and Sexual Health, Cytology, Asthma, Minor Injury Illness and Supporting Learning In Practice.
 In 2016, she became a Nurse Prescriber after completing a Diploma in Independent and Supplementary Prescribing.
+Samantha achieved the title of Queen's Nurse in 2018 following the design and implementation of the highly successful Play Safe, Stay Safe campaign.

 |Nurse Kate Wadsworth|